 Taking a few minutes away from the computer and having a sandwich, some chips, a bowl of fruit... it’ll help your brain readjust and break up your day into chunks; rather than one huge undertaking.

+As a Freelancer, it can be easy to forget why these breaks exist; but don’t get caught in the burnout of living at your desk!

 Take A Nap or Go For A Run